cnkkrs/ccc-releases/README.md

 - The app currently supports only the **standalone Zoom app** (not browser-based Zoom) and is compatible with **macOS** only.

 ## Feedback
-We’d love to hear your thoughts!
+I’d love to hear your thoughts!
 Please share feedback about:
 - Your device
 - The app’s performance
 - Any suggestions for improvement